SA-Kasraie/IP-BINARY-CONVERSION/README.md

 # IP-BINARY-CONVERSION
-Yeah...Put in IP or BINARY and get the other.
+Yeah...Put in IPv4 or BINARY and get the other.